Our use of cookies

 Officers will consider the case, including the reasons for the schools refusal and make a recommendation.

-A decision will then be taken whether or not it is appropriate to direct admission or refer back to the District Inclusion Partnership for an alternative placement.
+A decision will then be taken whether it is appropriate to direct admission or refer back to the District Inclusion Partnership for an alternative placement.

 If it becomes clear within the operation of the procedure at any stage that a place is not to be offered at a school requested by the parents, parents must be notified and given a right of appeal to an independent admission appeal panel.